EU's Van Rompuy to visit Ukraine for talks on crisis

-BRUSSELS European Council President Herman Van Rompuy will travel to Ukraine next Monday to discuss how to stabilise the situation there before the May 25 presidential election, the EU said on Thursday.
+BRUSSELS European Council President Herman Van Rompuy will travel to Ukraine next Monday to discuss how to stabilize the situation there before the May 25 presidential election, the EU said on Thursday.

 Van Rompuy, who represents the European Union's 28 national governments, said Ukrainian Prime Minister Arseny Yatseniuk had invited him in a phone call.